svale/kirkeaar/README.md

 `.` gets escaped to `.*`
 Samee goes for `-`and `_`gets escaped to `.*`

-`{commemorative: false}` is the default, so it needs to be specified as `true` to also include commemorative days in the search
+`{commemorative: true}` is the default, so it needs to be specified as `false` to exclude from search.

 Output:
 ```js